unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 I4 Using a well-tested open algorithm avoids costs of proprietary solutions and reduces risk of breaches (which are financially damaging).
 It simplifies audits and certifications since AES-256 is widely recognized by IT security standards.
 AES-256 is an international encryption standard, endorsed by organizations like NIST, ensuring compliance with security policies.<br>
 I9 Increases trust and transparency, reduces maintenance costs, since future developers won’t need to rewrite argument handling (using a standard library like argparse is cheaper than custom parsers), having standardized CLI parsing makes the tool easier to maintain, document, and test.<br>
 I10 Aligns with privacy and security regulations, improves user experience and productivity (fewer failed logins, faster workflows), simplifies daily workflow for users.<br>
+I11 and I12 comprehend a public and easy-to-retrieve and user-friendly library available on Python that just needs to be imported in the project code, no additional costs or license.<br>

-        - ...otherwise, implementation choices should emerge *as a consequence of* design (and therefore described in the design section).
+        **- ...otherwise, implementation choices should emerge *as a consequence of* design (and therefore described in the design section).**
 - If there are domain-specific terms, these should be explained in a **glossary**.
-- Each requirement must have its own **acceptance criteria**.
-    - These will be important for the validation phase.

 > You may consider adding a use-case diagram here (via PlantUML) to better visualize the requirements and their relationships